 - Make your cat feel at home by helping to furnish your new house with your cat’s familiar scent (see earlier)

-- Ensure that no one (new owners and previous neighbours) encourages your cat to stay around your old home
+- Ensure that no one (new owners and previous neighbours) encourages your cat to stay around your old home by feeding or stroking them, or letting them in

 For the first couple of weeks, let your cat out just once each day just before feeding so that your cat is motivated to stay around.
 The aim is to make the new home the centre of the new territory, which smells secure and is the source of food and shelter (in contrast to the old home where these things are now denied).
 It may take weeks and, in some cases, months before your cat can be allowed outside unattended.